devinkr/js-dom/readme.md

 In programming, we'll come across patterns of retrieving information and assigning data relatively frequently.
 Throughout this course, we'll learn a lot of functionalities across both JS and Ruby that get and set data for us.

 `.html()`
+- get or set the HTML contents
-  - get: no argument,returns everything between the tags of the specified element
+- get: no argument, know that it returns the innerHTML of the first jQuery object
-  - set: one argument that you want the html content to be.
-Note:This removes all of the elements children and replaces with whatever the new content is.
+- set: one argument that you want the html content to be

   *Get Example*